Hong Kong police shoot protester, man set on fire

 As the two struggle, another protester in black approaches, at whom the officer points his gun.
 He then fires at the stomach area of the second protester, who falls to the ground.
 The officer appeared to fire again as a third protester in black joined the tussle.

-The protester in white manages to flee, bounding up a nearby stairway, and the officer and a colleague pin the two in black to the ground.
+The protester in white flees up a nearby stairway, and the officer and a colleague pin the two in black to the ground.

-It was the second time a protester has been shot since the demonstrations began in early June, although police have repeatedly drawn their firearms to ward off attacks.
-More than 3,300 people have been arrested in the protests.
+It was the second protester shot since the demonstrations began in early June, although police have repeatedly drawn their firearms to ward off attacks.
+Police said they arrested more than 260 people on Monday, adding to the more than 3,300 arrests since the movement erupted in June.

 You have free articles remaining.